Meeting Time: March 02, 2022 at 9:00am PST

 • Default_avatar

-Lauren Mendelsohn over 2 years ago
+Lauren Mendelsohn almost 3 years ago

 I am concerned that the specific details about what was being proposed was not made available to the public prior to the meeting.
 Also, the limited ability to comment live during a meeting hinders communication between citizens and their government.